 Hope you have a wonderful week of crafting.
-This is a year of projects (YOP) update.
+This is a year of projects (YOP12) update.
 YOP is a Ravelry Group – make a plan for the year ahead for all your fiber activities, then update your blog each week.
 Plans can be calendar year (like mine) or mid-year start (like many).
 Following the plan is optional and creates some of the fun of posts.
-YOP is in it’s 11th year.
-It’s my second in the group.
+YOP started it’s 12th year in July and I’m starting my third year in the group.
 I’ve been knitting for six years.